How To Edit Your WordPress User Profile

 10 – Contact Info > Other

-For more details about using this feature, see the “Your Profile: Additional Contact Information” section further below.
+For more details about using this feature, refer to the “Your Profile: Additional Contact Information” section further below.

 Profile > About Yourself